yingweiwo

 Absorption, Distribution and Excretion

-Betahistine is mainly excreted in the urine; with approximately 85-91% being detected in urine samples within 24 hours of administration.
+Betahistine is primarily excreted in the urine; approximately 85-91% of the drug is detectable in urine samples within 24 hours after administration.

-Betahistine is metabolized primarily into the inactive metabolite 2-pyridylacetic acid.
-There is both clinical and in vitro evidence that monoamine oxidase enzymes are responsible for the metabolism of betahistine.
+Betahistine is primarily metabolized to the inactive metabolite 2-pyridineacetic acid.
+Clinical and in vitro studies have provided evidence that monoamine oxidase is responsible for the metabolism of betahistine.

 Toxicity/Toxicokinetics